PetSafe Easy Walk Harness

 Padding Comfort

-Your Akita's comfort directly affects whether they will actually use the product.
-We evaluate fit, material softness, and pressure distribution.
+Your Akita's comfort directly affects whether they'll actually use the product.
+I evaluate fit, material softness, and pressure distribution -- because the best product in the world is worthless if your dog won't tolerate it.

 Reflective Elements

 Visibility during early morning and evening walks is a safety essential.
-We check for reflective stitching, trim, or patches that make your Akita visible to drivers and cyclists.
+I check for reflective stitching or trim that makes your Akita visible to drivers and cyclists.

 Ease Of Use